williambarstad/EDS/README.md

    - Ensure intents and aliases match the flow configuration.

 3. **Set Up Queues**:
-   - Add queues for `TechnicalSupport` and `Billing` in Amazon Connect.
+   - Add queues for `TechnicalSupport` and `EDIDrill` in Amazon Connect.

 4. **Testing**:
    - Test each intent path to verify smooth transitions and error handling.